-Your Sessions are designed to benefit your unique and specific health & wellness needs......
+Your Sessions are designed to benefit your unique, specific health and wellness needs for body, mind and heart!

-First we will begin by discussing your detailed Personal Health History Intake, taking into account what you are currently experiencing and what brought you to your session.
-This discussion will assist Marcia in assessing what Therapeutic Massage~Bodywork and/or Healing Touch modalities will best suit your needs for the session.
+First we will begin by discussing your detailed Personal Health History Intake, taking into account what you are currently experiencing and what brought you into your session.
+This discussion will assist Marcía in assessing what Therapeutic Massage & Bodywork modalities and/or Healing Touch techniques that will best suit your needs for the session.

-After your Personal Health History intake, we will discuss & choose the appropriate combination of modalities by considering your requested goals and proceed with your Massage Therapy~Bodywork and/or Healing Touch session.
+After your Personal Health History intake, we will discuss & choose the appropriate modality or combination of modalities by considering your requested goals and proceed with your session.

-Particular care is taken for your specific needs, some of which may involve acute or chronic pain, stress-related issues resulting from life/work/injury, cancer recovery, repetitive stress injury, whiplash, sports-related injury, post-surgery recovery & rejuvenation, fibromyalgia, chronic fatigue, migraine/tension/sinus headaches, carpal tunnel, tendinitis...
+Particular care is taken to address your specific needs, some of which may involve acute or chronic pain, stress-related issues resulting from life/work/injury, cancer recovery, repetitive stress injury, whiplash, sports-related injury, post-surgery recovery & rejuvenation, fibromyalgia, chronic fatigue, migraine/tension/sinus headaches, carpal tunnel, tendinitis or other conditions that may be concerning you.

 NMT is a combination of soft tissue manipulation techniques which can include deep tissue massage along with specific trigger point release, myofascial release, acupressure and other specific techniques to address each individuals current needs.